 - Offer acceptance rate: This data will determine how effective your hiring team is and how attractive your company appears to candidates.
 If offers are made and continually declined, this suggests your hiring process needs to be adjusted to better move candidates through, or you may need to take a deeper look into company policies that might be turning away good talent.

 - Retention rate: In addition to turnover rate, your overall retention rate is also important to track.
-This can be done at the company level and manager level to see how well you and your managers are doing at keeping employees from leaving.
+This can be done at the company level and manager level to see how well you and your managers are doing to keep employees from leaving.

 - Absenteeism: A company’s absentee rate is the total number of days an employee is absent from work over a specific timeframe.
 This doesn’t include approved time off such as vacation or PTO.
 This metric provides insight into which departments or roles have employees calling out of work at a higher rate than others.
 From this data, you can pinpoint where your team might be feeling overworked, undervalued, or management is not performing optimally.